What are some domains that publish BIMI records?

 The DMARC requirement that matters

 Publishing a BIMI record does not mean the logo will show.
-BIMI relies on DMARC enforcement.
-At a practical level, the domain should have p=quarantine or p=reject, with aligned SPF or DKIM passing for legitimate mail.
+BIMI requires DMARC enforcement on the organizational domain and applicable subdomains.
+Use p=quarantine or p=reject at pct=100, with aligned SPF or DKIM passing for legitimate mail.

 ?